IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 ![Ids to Wallet](images/idstowallet.png)

-Select the `seller id` from the `Wallet tab` tab.
-Now click on `test tab` perform Seller transactions such as `AddProduct` and `StartBidding`.
+Select the `seller id` from `Wallet tab` tab.
+Now click on the `test tab` to perform `AddProduct` and `StartBidding` transactions.

 ![Select Id](images/selectid.png)

-Now click on `Submit Transaction` and select `AddProduct` transaction from the dropdown, to create a product for the seller.
+Now click on `Submit Transaction` button and select `AddProduct` transaction from the dropdown, to create a product for the seller.
 ```
 {
   "$class": "org.acme.product.auction.AddProduct",